gleeblezoid/gleeblezoid/RPG Notes/Infinity.md

 - YJITC is the YuJing shipping corp; Papindra tried to break into the YJITC at midnight to grab the evidence and meet up in Angus's room after that

 - Angus the Dangus has some copies of the evidence from the smuggling ring but his copies match what we have

+Next session:

+- Abigail is breaking Nimruz and Steve out of prison
+- We need to decide where to stash Angus the Dangus
+- We need to find Papindra and learn more about the raid she made on YJITC
+- Look into the Providential connection